Skip to main content

 Regardless of the issues you need to try and sort out in mediation you can expect that the mediator will ask that:

-• You try hard to listen to each other and don’t do not interrupt or talk over the other person.
+• you try hard to listen to each other and don’t do not interrupt or talk over the other person.

-• You try hard not to blame each other or find fault in each other’s behaviour, but instead focus on solving the problems.
+• you try hard not to blame each other or find fault in each other’s behaviour, but instead focus on solving the problems.

-• That you stick to what you say you are going to do so that progress is made.
+• that you stick to what you say you are going to do so that progress is made.

-• You try hard to focus on the present and the future, rather the past and the problems that lead to your separation.
+• you try hard to focus on the present and the future, rather the past and the problems that lead to your separation.

 We have several guides that can help you alongside the mediation process.